catxmai/NGSX/regex_cleaning/README.md

 # Regex cleaning
-(Barebone done) Create a GUI to parse from csv transcription and clean up transcript (um ah space in bracket etc.)
+(Barebone done) Create a GUI to parse from csv transcription and clean up transcript.

+This only supports Windows 10 for the moment.
+I'm trying to build it from a MacOS virtual machine.
+Stay tuned.

 To run, download `GUI.zip` and extract all.
 After that, go to `dist` then  `first_gui` and run  `first_gui.exe`.
-Might flag as dangerous app, go to `instructions` for more.
+Might flag as dangerous app, go to `instructions` for more help.

 Reminder to Cat: